13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 10. Membrane Sweeping/Stripping

 This one can be pretty uncomfortable.
-It’s not proven to be one of the most effective forms of induction, but it is an option.33 This is something your doctor or midwife could do at one of your prenatal visits.
-They will do a vaginal exam and reach to your cervix to check your effacement and dilation.
-Once they can feel that you’ve had some progress, they will run their fingers around the edge of the amniotic sac and the uterus.
-Then, they’ll gently try to separate it from your uterine wall.34 This can signal your uterus that it’s time for labor and can cause uterine contractions and the release of prostaglandins, which may jump-start labor.13
+It’s not proven to be one of the most effective forms of induction, but it’s an option.33 This is something your doctor or midwife could do at one of your prenatal visits.
+They’ll do a vaginal exam and reach to your cervix to check your effacement and dilation.
+Once they feel that you’ve had some progress, they’ll run their fingers around the edge of the amniotic sac and the uterus.
+Then, they’ll gently try to separate it from your uterine wall.34 This can signal your uterus that it’s time for labor and can cause uterine contractions and the release of prostaglandins, which may jump-start labor.13,42

 11. Acupuncture and Acupressure

 Acupuncture and acupressure are believed to be natural ways to induce labor.
 With acupuncture, a practitioner places fine needles at various points along the body to balance your energy flow.
-Acupressure is the same concept, but it uses fingers to apply pressure to pressure points.14 These are also pressed during labor induction massages.
+Acupressure is a similar concept, but it uses fingers to apply pressure to specific pressure points.5,14 These are also pressed during labor induction massages.
 A couple of pressure points are thought to cause contractions.
 One is located in the webbing between your thumb and forefinger.
-The other is located just above your ankle.14 Applying pressure to either of these two pressure points may help bring on uterine contractions.35
+The other is located just above your ankle.5,14 Applying pressure to either of these two pressure points may help bring on uterine contractions.35

 Image via wikihow.com